Geborgen/nordic-souls/README.md

 - All mod authors for their hard work.
 - Halgari and the Wabbajack team for making this awesome tool.
 - Other Wabbajack list authors for their help and inspiration and answering all my questions.
-- The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support.
+- The community helpers and moderators in my Discord server for their amazing assistance with ideas, testing, and community support.
+- The beta testers who helped make the list the best it can be.
 - Everyone who has played the list that has helped in some way, by finding issues and contributing ideas.
-- ThwartAbyss54 for the banner background.
 - Based Department (you know who you are).